Portable-Network-Archive/Portable-Network-Archive-Specification/encryption_algorithms/index.md

 PNA also uses Rijndael-encrypted datastreams in SDAT chunks, where the remainder of the chunk following the compression method byte is a Rijndael-encrypted datastream as specified above.

-Additional documentation is available from the Cryptographic Standards and Guidelines archives at [http://www.nist.gov/aes](http://www.nist.gov/aes).
+Additional documentation is available from the Cryptographic Standards and Guidelines archives at [http://www.nist.gov/aes](http://www.nist.gov/aes) and the FIPS Publication 197 [FIPS-197](https://csrc.nist.gov/publications/detail/fips/197/final).